AndrewDonelson/go-basic-blockchain/README.md

 # go-basic-blockchain

-A Basic Blockchain written from scratch and not using any 3rd party blockchain (go-ethereum, bitcoin, etc) to teach others.
+A Basic Blockchain written from scratch (in golang) and not using any 3rd party blockchain (go-ethereum, bitcoin, etc) to teach others.

 Here is a current screenshot of a debug session: